NessieCircuits/Riotee_ProbeSoftware/README.md

 ## Uploading the firmware

-To upload the firmware to the Riotee probe or Riotee board, connect a wire from one of the ground pins to the pad labelled 'USB_BOOT' on the bottom of the board, while plugging in the USB cable.
+To upload the firmware to the Riotee probe or Riotee board, connect a wire from one of the ground pins to the pad labeled 'USB_BOOT' on the bottom of the board, while plugging in the USB cable.
 A removable storage drive should appear on your PC.
 Drop a UF2 compatible binary into the drive.

 ## USB IDs